 It’s essential that before you engage in any kind of sales interaction that you’re well prepared for every question your prospect could throw at you.
 The tips we’ve listed below will help set you up for success:

 Odds are this tip is one you probably already knew about, but it’s important to define who exactly you’re selling to, and get to know them.
 However, if you want to take it to the next level, build a persona (likes/dislikes, pain points, and characteristics) of your average customer.
 If you want to get even more specific, build one of these personas for each customer demographic you service.
-It's persona vs. personality?

 It’s important to clearly identify for yourself what your desired outcome is, so you can easily communicate it to your prospective customers.
 Start by listing your desired outcomes, and then build two sentences around each outcome.
 The more straightforward and honest you are with your prospect about your goals, the more likely they will be to trust you.